 Since a trust is not a legal entity it cannot directly own shares in a company, you will need to invest as the a 'trustee' of a trust, which can be either an individual or a company.
-The trustee of the trust must be listed as the owner of the shares for the benefit of the trust.
+The trustee of the trust is then listed as the owner of the shares for the benefit of the trust.

-Example: If Anne Smith puts her name in the Trustee Individual section, her application for shares will appear as "Ms Anne Smith ATF The Smith Trust" means that Anne Smith will be the owner of the shares but The Smith Trust will appear on the share registry.
+Example: If Anne Smith puts her name in the Trustee Individual section, her application for shares will appear as "Ms Anne Smith ATF The Smith Trust".
+This means that Anne Smith will be the owner of the shares but The Smith Trust will appear on the share registry.
 “ATF” meaning “As Trustee For”.

 3. A Company